PREAMBLE AND SUMMARY

 FIG. 1.
 Current organizational structure.

 The regulatory body is composed of the nuclear licensing and supervisory authorities of the Federal Government and state governments.
-The federal ministry competent for nuclear safety and radiation protection is the BMU.
+The federal ministry that oversees nuclear safety and radiation protection is the BMU.
 The licensing procedure for operation and decommissioning and the continuous regulatory supervision of the facilities lie within the responsibility of the individual federal states (Land Ministry).
-Subordinate authorities to the BMU are the Federal Office for the Safety of Nuclear Waste Management (Bundesamt für kerntechnische Entsorgungssicherheit (BfE)) and the Federal Office for Radiation Protection (Bundesamt für Strahlenschutz (BfS)).
+Subordinate authorities to the BMU are the Federal Office for the Safety of Nuclear Waste Management (Bundesamt für die Sicherheit der nuklearen Entsorgung (BASE)) which is the central licensing and supervisory authority in the field of nuclear waste management, in addition to duties under the Federal Office for Radiation Protection (Bundesamt für Strahlenschutz (BfS)).
 A detailed description of the regulatory authorities is given in section 3.1.1.

 The BMU is regularly advised by the Reactor Safety Commission (RSK), the Commission on Radiological Protection (SSK) and the Nuclear Waste Management Commission (ESK).
 The RSK provides advice in matters of nuclear safety including matters with respect to the physical protection of nuclear installations.
 The SSK provides advice in matters of protection against ionizing and non-ionizing radiation, and the ESK in matters of nuclear waste management.
 The members of the commissions are obliged by statutes to express their opinion in a neutral and scientifically sound manner and are appointed by the BMU.
 The results of the commission’s consultations are formulated in the form of general recommendations and statements on individual cases and published.